STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/fall_detection/README.md

 The accelerometer is configured in low-power mode at 104 Hz.

 The pressure sensor (LPS22HH) is connected through the sensor-hub interface and it is configured in low-current mode at 10 Hz.
-The sensor-hub configuration to apply is provided in the *output* folder as a separate file and must be loaded before the example main configuration.
+The sensor-hub configuration for this sensor is defined in the *ispu/shub.txt* file.

 The MotionFD library is provided as binary in the *ispu/lib* folder.